lf-lang/lf-lang.github.io/packages/documentation/copy/en/reference/Target Language Details.md

 ## Scheduler Target Property

 The `scheduler` target property is used to select the scheduler used by the C runtime.
-This scheduler determines the order in which reactions are processed.
+This scheduler determines the exact order in which reactions are processed, as long as the order complies with the deterministic semantics of Lingua Franca.
 It also assigns reactions to user-level threads and can thereby influence the assignment of reactions to processors.

 Because the C runtime scheduler operates at a higher level of abstraction than the OS, none of the scheduling policies that we currently support allow preemption; furthermore, they do not control migration of threads between processors.